Anti-Inflammatory Foods

 This process can be triggered mistakenly by food, i.e. by dairy products among others.

 A diet change can put out the fire.
 Many years ago, studies showed that avoiding animal products could reduce the inflammation of arthritis.
-A diet has been shown to lower CRP levels by about one-third.
+A vegan diet has been shown to lower CRP levels by about one-third.

 Inflammation can affect all our body, including the brain.
 By causing chemical changes in the brain.
 Years leading to depression showed by teste of higher levels of inflammatory proteins in their bloodstream, compared with people who were not depressed.